-Bearing those questions in mind, we first conduct a systematic survey on the use of STPA for LESs to showcase its recent advancements from five perspectives, i.e., attributes of concern, objects under study, modifications to STPA, derivatives of the analysis, and process modelled as a control loop.
-While STPA appears to be a promising technique towards safer LESs, the survey suggests two major gaps in the state-of-the-art: \begin{itemize} \item Most studies only consider the system operation process \emph{after} the deployment.
-For traditional systems without ML components, the operational failure information is sufficient for the analysis of root causes to identify their mitigations.
-However, for LESs, root causes of ML failures can be in the model architecture, the training process, or the data collection, and cannot be fully understood and detected by only observing the operational failures.
-This view of considering all stages in the ML lifecycle has been presented in the academic discussions on the certification process \cite{machinelearningsafetybook,10.1145/3453444} and the policy level discussions on the governance structure \cite{Edwards2022,UKAssurancePolicy}. \item In all surveyed studies, STPA works at the software component level, i.e., the minimal granularity of the functions modelled by STPA control structures is an entire software component.
-This is sufficient for traditional hardware and software components whose specifications and implementations are well understood.
-However, for LESs, locating causes at layer-wise level inside ML models (e.g., those arising from inputs to a fully-connected layer and feature maps extracted by a convolutional layer) can be more effective in both identifying and mitigating hazards.
-This aligns with many threads of research efforts to unbox the complex ML model through e.g., visualisation, explanations, verification, and testing. \end{itemize} To bridge these two gaps, we introduce DeepSTPA, a novel extension of STPA for \gls{LESs}.
-DeepSTPA improves upon STPA in two ways: (i) it explicitly depicts how each stage of the ML lifecycle handles data through control loop structures, to uncover hazards originating from the data-driven development process; (ii) it represents finer functionalities down to the layers of ML models to uncover root causes for more effective mitigations of hazards.
-We demonstrate DeepSTPA through a case study on \gls{AUVs}.
+\textbf{Gap 1}: Most studies only consider the system operation process \emph{after} the deployment.
+For traditional systems without ML components, operational failure information is normally sufficient to identify root causes and mitigations.
+However, for LESs, the root causes of ML failures can be in the model architecture, training process, or data collection and cannot be fully understood and detected by only observing operational failures.
+This view of considering all stages in the ML lifecycle has been presented in the academic discussions on the certification process \cite{machinelearningsafetybook,10.1145/3453444} and the policy level discussions on the governance structure \cite{Edwards2022,UKAssurancePolicy}.

+\textbf{Gap 2}: In all surveyed studies, STPA works at the software/hardware component level, i.e., the minimal granularity of the functionalities modelled by STPA control structures is an entire component.
+This is sufficient for traditional hardware/software components whose specifications and implementations are well understood.
+However, for LESs, locating causes at layer-wise level \textit{inside} ML models (e.g., those arising from inputs to a fully-connected layer and feature maps extracted by a convolutional layer) can be more effective in both identifying and mitigating hazards.
+This aligns with research efforts to unpack complex ML models through visualisation, explanations, verification and testing.

+To bridge these two gaps, we introduce DeepSTPA, a novel extension of STPA for \gls{LESs}.
+DeepSTPA improves upon STPA in two ways: (i) it explicitly depicts how each stage of the ML lifecycle handles data through control loop structures, to uncover hazards originating from the data-driven development process; (ii) it represents finer functionalities down to the layers of ML models to uncover ``deeper'' root causes for more effective mitigations of hazards.
+We demonstrate DeepSTPA through a comparative case study on \gls{AEB} systems.